 What’s to Be Done About the Rise of ISIS in Libya?

-A excellent piece from PWX compares the positions and recommendations of myself, US Representative Adam Schiff, and Italian Defense Minister Roberta Pinotti.
-The article focuses on options for future action in light of current anti-ISIS airstrikes by Western actors in Libya.
+A excellent piece from PXW compares the positions and recommendations of myself, US Representative Adam Schiff, and Italian Defense Minister Roberta Pinotti.
+The article focuses on options for future action and dialogue concerning potential for future anti-ISIS airstrikes by Western actors in Libya.
 Representative Schiff is calling for swift military action in Libya, where Minister Pinotti would rather see Western involvement if and only if a sovereign and unified Libyan government requests assistance.
 Differing from both Representative Schiff and Minister Pinotti, I submit that continued airstrikes would only serve the purpose of further fracturing political alliances and structure within Libya that already lie in disarray.
-Instead, my recommendation would be for the West to support a coalition of Libya militias.
+Instead, my recommendation would be for the West to support an anti-ISIS coalition of Libya militias.
 Without the involvement of the Libyan people, it is entirely possible that Libya will become even more unstable, leading to increased security risks and a deterioration of already austere conditions.

 Pack is certain that ordinary Libyans “don’t support ISIS, ninety plus percent of them are against it.”
 The only way to leverage that dislike is for representatives of the interested countries to knit together an anti-ISIS coalition of militias, “Muslim troops on the ground from the local country saying ‘ISIS doesn’t represent us.’”
 This coalition will be a long-term project, and will involve controversial incentives, political promises, and a great deal of patience, but Pack argues that it will be much more effective than airstrikes and other military measures.